 FICO provides software solutions to business customers in more than 120 countries around the world.
-Our software can be deployed in the cloud utilizing third-party cloud services, or on-premises using our customers' IT infrastructure.
+Our software can be deployed in the cloud as SaaS utilizing FICO's infrastructure or third-party cloud services, or on-premises using our customers' IT infrastructure.
 We typically sell our software as multi-year subscriptions, with payments based on usage metrics such as the number of accounts, transactions or decisioning use cases deployed, often subject to contracted minimum payments.